 -Monitor glycemic control

--Renal: Assess renal function baseline and annually; in patients with serum creatinine levels at the upper limit of normal, elderly patients, and in patients at risk for developing renal impairment, more frequent monitoring is recommended.
+-Renal: Assess renal function at baseline and at least annually, more frequent (e.g. every 3 to 6 months) is recommended in patients with serum creatinine levels at the upper limit of normal, elderly patients, and in patients at risk for developing renal impairment

 -Hematologic: Measure hematologic parameters annually